-As at 31 March 2014, the Collection Fund had a deficit of £2,519,000, (2012/2013 surplus £1,495,000), reflecting an in-year deficit of £4,013,000.
-The in-year deficit is mainly due to the implementation, from 1st April 2013, of the Business Rates Retention scheme and the difference between estimated amounts distributed during the year and actual amounts collected.
+As at 31 March 2015, the Collection Fund had a deficit of £7,298k, (2013/2014 deficit £2,519k), reflecting an in-year deficit of £4,779k.
+The in-year deficit is mainly due to the difference between estimated amounts distributed during the year and actual amounts collected for business rates under the Business Rates Retention Scheme introduced last year.
 Under this scheme St Albans City and District Council retains 40% of the business rates collected for the area with 10% being payable to Hertfordshire County Council and 50% to central government.

-The Council's share of the deficit of £2,519,000 is £1,448,000, and will be taken into account in future years' distributions.
+The Council's share of the Collection Fund deficit of £7,298k is £3,480k, and will be taken into account in future years' distributions in accordance with the scheme.
+The council has set aside an earmarked reserve to mitigate the effect on the General Fund Balance in future years.